 - Requirements.
-The owner may only terminate the tenancy in accordance with the lease and HUD requirements. - b Grounds.
-During the term of the lease (the initial term of the lease or any extension term), the owner may only terminate the tenancy because of: - (1) Serious or repeated violation of the lease; - (2) Violation of Federal, State, or local law that imposes obligations on the tenant in connection with the occupancy or use of the unit and the premises; - Criminal activity or alcohol abuse (as provided in paragraph c); or - (4) Other good cause (as provided in paragraph c Criminal activity or alcohol abuse.
+The owner may only terminate the tenancy in accordance with the lease and HUD requirements. - b.
+Grounds.
+During the term of the lease (the initial term of the lease or any extension term), the owner may only terminate the tenancy because of: - (1) Serious or repeated violation of the lease; - (2) Violation of Federal, State, or local law that imposes obligations on the tenant in connection with the occupancy or use of the unit and the premises; - (3) Criminal activity or alcohol abuse (as provided in paragraph c); or - (4) Other good cause (as provided in paragraph d).

+Criminal activity or alcohol abuse.

-- (1) The owner may terminate the tenancy during the term of the lease if any member of the household, a guest or another person under a resident's control commits any of the following types of criminal activity: - (a) Any criminal activity that threatens the health or safety of, or the right to peaceful enjoyment of the premises by, other residents (including property management staff residing on the premises): - (b) Any criminal activity that threatens the health or safety of, or the right to peaceful enjoyment of their residences by, persons residing in the immediate vicinity of the premises; - (c) Any violent criminal activity on or near the premises; or - (d) Any drug-related criminal activity on or near the premises.
+- (1) The owner may terminate the tenancy during the term of the lease if any member of the household, a guest or another person under a resident's control commits any of the following types of criminal activity: - (a) Any criminal activity that threatens the health or safety of, or the right to peaceful enjoyment of the premises by, other residents (including property management staff residing on the premises); - (b) Any criminal activity that threatens the health or safety of, or the right to peaceful enjoyment of their residences by, persons residing in the immediate vicinity of the premises; - (c) Any violent criminal activity on or near the premises; or - (d) Any drug-related criminal activity on or near the premises. - (2) The owner may terminate the tenancy during the term of the lease if any member of the household is: - (a) Fleeing to avoid prosecution, or custody or confinement after conviction, for a crime, or attempt to commit a crime, that is a felony under the laws of the place from which the individual flees, or that, in the case of the State of New Jersey, is a high misdemeanor; or - (b) Violating a condition of probation or parole under Federal or State law.

-- (2) The owner may terminate the tenancy during the term of the lease if any member of the household is: - (a) Fleeing to avoid prosecution, or custody or confinement after conviction, for a crime, or attempt to commit a crime, that is a felony under the laws of the place from which the individual flees, or that, in the case of the State of New Jersey, is a high misdemeanor; or - (b) Violating a condition of probation or parole under Federal or State law. - (3) The owner may terminate the tenancy for criminal activity by a household member in accordance with this section if the owner determines that the household member has committed the criminal activity, regardless of whether the household member has been arrested or convicted for such activity. - (4) The owner may terminate the tenancy during the term of the lease if any member of the household has engaged in abuse of alcohol that threatens the health, safety or right to peaceful enjoyment of the premises by other residents d Other good cause for termination of tenancy
+- (3) The owner may terminate the tenancy for criminal activity by a household member in accordance with this section if the owner determines that the household member has committed the criminal activity, regardless of whether the household member has been arrested or convicted for such activity. - (4) The owner may terminate the tenancy during the term of the lease if any member of the household has engaged in abuse of alcohol that threatens the health, safety or right to peaceful enjoyment of the premises by other residents.

+d.
+Other good cause for termination of tenancy\

-- During the initial lease term, other good cause for termination of tenancy must be something the family did or failed to do. - (2) During the initial lease term or during any extension term, other good cause may include: - (a) Disturbance of neighbors, - (b) Destruction of property, or - (c) Living or housekeeping habits that cause damage to the unit or premises. - (3) After the initial lease term, such good cause may include: - (a) The tenant's failure to accept the owner's offer of a new lease or revision; - (b) The owner's desire to use the unit for personal or family use or for a purpose other than use as a residential rental unit; - (c) A business or economic reason for termination of the tenancy (such as sale of the property, renovation of the unit, the owner's desire to rent the unit for a higher rent). - (5) The examples of other good cause in this paragraph do not preempt any State or local laws to the contrary. - (6) In the case of an owner who is an immediate successor in interest pursuant to foreclosure during the term of the lease, requiring the tenant to vacate the property prior to sale shall not constitute other good cause, except that the owner may terminate the tenancy effective on the date of transfer of the unit to the owner if the owner: (a) will occupy the unit as a primary residence; and (b) has provided the tenant a notice to vacate at least 90 days before the effective date of such notice.
-This provision shall not affect any State or local law that provides for longer time periods or addition protections for tenants.
-This provision will sunset on December 31, 2012 unless extended by law.
+- During the initial lease term, other good cause for termination of tenancy must be something the family did or failed to do. - (2) During the initial lease term or during any extension term, other good cause may include: - (a) Disturbance of neighbors, - (b) Destruction of property, or - (c) Living or housekeeping habits that cause damage to the unit or premises. - (3) After the initial lease term, such good cause may include: - (a) The tenant's failure to accept the owner's offer of a new lease or revision; - (b) The owner's desire to use the unit for personal or family use or for a purpose other than use as a residential rental unit; or - (c) A business or economic reason for termination of the tenancy (such as sale of the property, renovation of the unit, the owner's desire to rent the unit for a higher rent). - (d) The examples of other good cause in this paragraph do not preempt any State or local laws to the contrary.